 Substitute expensive activities for cheaper ones.
 Have a house party instead of going to a bar or club.
 Buy ingredients at the grocery store and cook with friends (or a date) instead of going out to eat.
 Host a (free!) nostalgic movie night at your place with old Disney VHS tapes or something instead of going out to see a movie at $10 or more a ticket.
 (Or if you do go to the theater, don’t buy snacks).
 Sometimes these activities can actually be more memorable than the outings they replaced!

 Try to spend less time at the mall or looking at online stores, because they will tempt you.
 You don’t have to become a hermit and not tag along if you’re invited out shopping with friends or anything . . .
 But out of sight, out of mind.
 Don’t make it harder on yourself!posted over 5 years ago

 Don’t go to malls/shops unless there is something you need.
 Never leave a shop with something you didn’t intend on buying when you entered, think about it for a day and go back later.posted over 5 years ago

 if you get paid in cash (like me), bank it immediately – and even better, put it in an account without an atm card (internet saving account without atm cards usually have higher interest rates too!)posted over 5 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-thanks to everyone for really great advice!! i’m really going to stick to a budget!!posted almost 5 years ago
+thanks to everyone for really great advice!! i’m really going to stick to a budget!!posted over 5 years ago

 I suffer from the same problem and I’m not feeling the effects of it.